mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations

-In this work, we restrict our attention to linear transformations, i.e., $f(\mathbf{x}) = \mathbf{W}\mathbf{x}$ where $\mathbf{W} \in \mathbb{R}^{d \times d}$.
-Moreover, we will constrain our search space to orthogonal transformations, i.e., matrices $\mathbf{W}$ that satisfy $\mathbf{W}\mathbf{W}^T = \mathbf{W}^T\mathbf{W} = \mathbf{I}$.
-This is motivated by the universal geometry hypothesis -- we expect cosine similarities to be preserved across embedding spaces.
-Later on, we will relax this assumption.
-Ultimately, the matrix will be the exponentially-smoothed average of a sequence of orthogonal matrices, enforcing orthogonality softly.
+\paragraph{Motivation} In this work, we restrict our attention to linear transformations.
+Further, we constrain the search space to orthogonal transformations, i.e., matrices $\mathbf{W}$ that satisfy $\mathbf{W}\mathbf{W}^T = \mathbf{W}^T\mathbf{W} = \mathbf{I}$.
+This is motivated by the Universal Geometry hypothesis -- we expect distances and similarities to be preserved by the transformation.
+In practice, we later relax this assumption and use an exponentially-smoothed average of orthogonal matrices to enforce orthogonality softly.

-Our linear approach addresses key limitations of existing methods: GANs are notoriously unstable and hard to train with many hyperparameters, require extensive computational resources and training time, and often need multiple seeds to achieve good solutions.
-In contrast, we know that in supervised cases (model stitching), there usually exists an affine mapping between latent spaces, suggesting the linear case is realizable -- the question is how to find it efficiently.
-Our method requires significantly less data (60k vs. 1 million samples), runs on a CPU rather than requiring extensive GPU resources, and provides more stable training dynamics.

-Our method resembles \citet{hoshen-wolf-2018-non}'s approach for word embeddings, proceeding in three main stages: approximate matching, transformation fitting, and iterative refinement.
-This scheme is very powerful, and we apply a similar method.
-We find that the approximate matching stage especially requires more delicate treatment in our case, so their approach is not applicable as-is.

-The stages incrementally improve alignment quality -- each stage builds upon structural correspondences to establish increasingly accurate alignments: \begin{itemize} \item \textbf{Approximate Matching:} Find approximate pairs of embeddings from both spaces using landmark points as anchors for relative representations \item \textbf{Mapping Estimation:} Learn a linear orthogonal mapping from approximate matchings, where linearity and orthogonality provide an inductive bias to smooth out incorrect pairings \item \textbf{Iterative Refinement:} Use the initial solution as a stepping stone for better matching/mapping, iterating until convergence or budget exhaustion \end{itemize} The overall process is described in Algorithm~\ref{alg:main}.
+\texttt{mini-vec2vec} resembles many approaches in unsupervised word embedding alignment.
+It proceeds in three main stages: approximate matching, transformation fitting, and iterative refinement.
+Unfortunately, text embeddings are somewhat more complicated than word embeddings, partly because they are {non-overlapping} -- there is no small exhaustive set (a vocabulary) of objects that need to be matched.
+The very concept of non-overlapping datasets is somewhat contrived for {word} embeddings, precisely because the set of possible objects is closed and relatively small.
+Even in multilingual matching, words mostly have a ground-truth one-to-one match.